drduh/YubiKey-Guide/README.md

 # Transfer Subkeys

+> [!IMPORTANT]
-**Important** Transferring keys to YubiKey is a one-way operation which converts the on-disk key into a stub making it no longer usable to transfer to subsequent YubiKeys.
+> Transferring keys to YubiKey is a one-way operation which converts the on-disk key into a stub making it no longer usable to transfer to subsequent YubiKeys.
 Ensure a backup was made before proceeding.

 The Certify key passphrase and Admin PIN are required to transfer keys.